ChrstphrHll/npc_gen/students/Hanro Fieryat.md

   int: 12
   str: 13
   wis: 12
-track: Exploration
-trait: I am tolerant (or intolerant) of other faiths and respect (or condemn) the worship of other gods.
-trait1: Gentle
-trait2: Sedentary
 year: 1
+guild: Alderden
+partyID: 16
 ---
 # Hanro Fieryat
 ---
 ### Description
 - 1st year Triton Paladin in Alderden
-- straight brunette hair that's kept back by a blue headband, Pale Brown eyes, and Pale Green skin
+- straight brunette hair that's kept back by a blue headband, Emerald Green eyes, and Pale Green skin
 - Is Gentle and Sedentary, and has Charisma as their ideal

 ### Organizations